josephdburdick/strapi/docs/3.x.x/guides/email.md

 ```

 ::: note
-If the provider is not in the mono repo, you probably not need `@alpha` depending if the creator published it with this tag or not.
+If the provider is not in the mono repo, you probably don't need `@alpha` depending if the creator published it with this tag or not.
 :::

 Then, visit `/admin/plugins/email/configurations/development` on your web browser and configure the provider.